Summer Things

-The film was released to critical acclaim and was a box-office hit in France.
+The film was released to critical acclaim and was a box-office hit in France, with over 1 million tickets sold.
 Karin Viard won the César Award for Best Supporting Actress for her performance as Véronique.
-Gaspard Ulliel won the Lumières Award for Most Promising Actor for his performance as Loïc.
+Gaspard Ulliel won the Lumière Award for Most Promising Actor for his performance as Loïc.

 Plot

 Elizabeth and Bertrand are typical representatives of Parisian society.
 Behind the facade of a perfect marriage is dissatisfaction and boredom.
 He is a successful real estate agent having fun with much younger women or men behind the back of his wife.
 She suffers under the crushing uneventful life of a housewife and looks forward to a family holiday with daughter Emily.
 Bertrand backs out at the last minute and sends in his place Julie, Elizabeth's best friend and his former lover.
 He is free for a new love affair in Paris.
 The neighbors, Véro and Jérôme have very different problems.
 Jérôme is unemployed and collects gas meters.
 He hides his feelings of failure from Véro and son Loic.
 Since Véro wants to keep up with the neighbors, both families end up in the same resort.
 Numerous mistakes, misunderstandings and surprises are inevitable.